Matrix Sensing with Kernel Optimal Loss: Robustness and Optimization Landscape: Introduction

-In this work, we apply \eqref{mle} to the BM factorized formulation \eqref{eq:burer} and analyze its optimization landscape and influence of random corruption, focusing on how the restricted isometry property (RIP) constants influence the global recovery of ground truth under noise.
-In particular, we investigate the behavior of this robust loss under both large and small \(\delta\)-RIP scenarios, and we study theoretical convergence for local search methods.
-Finally, we present numerical experiments on matrix recovery under several noise distributions, illustrating that this robust method can stabilize estimation errors and improve convergence.
+which play the same role as the terms \(Y_i - g(\mathbf{X}_{i})\) in nonparametric regression.
+In this correspondence, the unknown matrix \(M = XX^\top\) replaces the unknown function \(g\), and remains the central object of estimation throughout.
+We analyze the resulting optimization landscape, with particular attention to how the restricted isometry property (RIP) constants influence global recovery under noise.
+Both favorable and unfavorable RIP regimes are considered, and convergence properties for local search methods are derived.
+Numerical experiments under various corruption models demonstrate that this robust loss yields more stable estimation and improved convergence.

-Our main contributions are as follows: 1) we offer a theoretical analysis of the recovery guarantees for $M^*$ and convergence behavior under the kernel optimal loss \eqref{mle} in the context of the BM factorization.
-The theoretical results indicate that for BM factorized matrix sensing, the new loss \eqref{mle} could augment robustness of the problem under heavy-tailed and varying noise distributions.
-2) We demonstrate that when the underlying noise distribution is Gaussian, the robust loss aligns with MSE-based approaches, thereby retaining efficiency and better property.
-3) We illustrate through empirical results that the new loss achieves accurate recovery and stable convergence, under highly corrupted settings.
+Our main contributions are as follows.
+(1) We provide theoretical recovery guarantees for \(M^*\) and establish convergence behavior of the kernel-based loss~\eqref{mle} in the BM setting.
+The results indicate enhanced robustness under heavy-tailed and heterogeneous noise.
+(2) We show that when the noise is Gaussian, the robust loss coincides with the MSE objective, thereby retaining its statistical efficiency.
+(3) Through empirical studies, we demonstrate accurate recovery and stable convergence across diverse corruption scenarios.